Written by: Michael Den Boer on August 24th, 2005

 This release comes with only one audio option the films original Japanese language track that is presented in a Dolby Digital stereo.
 The dialog is crisp and easy to understand.
 The music and effects are evenly balanced as they never overpower the other.
 There are no problems with hiss or distortion.
 Overall this is another satisfying mix from Optimum.
 English subtitles that are easy to read and follow have been included.

 The extras for this release are the same as the ones included in Optimum’s previous Sonny Chiba collection and they are as follows the films original theatrical trailer and a bio on Sonny Chiba.
 Other extras include a gallery of original Japanese poster art that includes the following films The Street Fighter, Return of the Street Fighter, The Street Fighter’s Last Revenge, Yakuza Deka, Yakuza Deka: The Assasssin, The Bullet Train, The Killing Machine and two posters for Golgo 13: Kowloon Assignment.
 Rounding out the extras is a Sonny Chiba trailer collection that includes the following titles The Street Fighter, Return of the Street Fighter, The Street Fighter’s Last Revenge, Yakuza Deka, The Killing Machine, Yakuza Deka: The Assassin, Golgo 13: Kowloon Assignment and G.I.
 Samurai.
 Bullet Train is also available as part of Optimum Asia’s Sonny Chiba collection volume 2 which also includes Golgo 13: Kowloon Assignment and G.I.
 Samurai.
 Optimum Asia adds another quality release to their Sonny Chiba collection that restores nearly forty minutes of footage that is missing from Crash Cinema’s region 1 Bullet Train DVD release giving fans of the film a chance to finally see its full length version of the first time ever with English options.
-Bullet Train is a tense drama that will have you on the edge of your seat right up to the films tragic conclusion, highly recommended.
+Overall another solid release from Optimum.